IthacaThings/meta-ttni/README.md

 and runs all scripts in /var/config/restore.d and /var/oem/restore.d with run-parts.

+## DHCP by default

+THe default configuration with this image is DHCP on the Ethernet interface.
+This configuration is only applied if the file _/var/config/force_defaults_ exists when a Conduit is booted.

 # Usage

 +.
 Configure the MACHINE in conf/local.conf (_mtcdt_ for Conduit,